The most effective test of compatibility is how well two people can travel together. With that being said, here are my seven travel virtues:

 7.)
 Enjoy getting lost

 Recently, I've left my corporate job to start my own business.
-I help people tell their stories.
-These folks range from fully-fledged corporations to two guys in a dorm room.
+I help tech companies tell their stories.
+These companies range from fully-fledged corporations to two guys in a dorm room.
 In Silicon Valley, there is a surplus of innovative ideas; but an amazing idea means nothing unless it's communicated well.
 That's where I come in.

 We talk.
 I listen.
 I reflect.
 Then we make a video together that will let your idea shine.
 Magic.